ns96/Boogie-Board-Sync-J2SE/README.md

 # Boogie Board Sync SDK v0.1 for J2SE

-The software development kit provides a library for communicating with a Boogie Board Sync on J2SE Platforms.
-It is based largely on the [Andriod SDK from Kent Displays](https://github.com/kent-displays/boogie-board-sync-android-sdk) and is still very much a work in progress.
+The software development kit provides a library for communicating with a Boogie Board Sync on any OS (Linux, Mac OSX, and Windows) the J2SE Platform runs on.
+It is based largely on the [Andriod SDK from Kent Displays](https://github.com/kent-displays/boogie-board-sync-android-sdk), and is still very much a work in progress.
 This library allows developers to view, modify and retrieve aspects of the file system on the Sync.
-It also allows developers to retrieve real-time information, like current position of the stylus and a user pressing the save and erase button (**10-26-34 -- Unfortunately this functionality currently doesn't work**).
+It also allows developers to retrieve real-time information, like current position of the stylus and a user pressing the save and erase button.

-*Note: This library requires the Bluecove library (http://bluecove.org/).
-All communication is done using Bluetooth.*
+*Note: This library requires the Bluecove library (http://bluecove.org/) with communication being done using Bluetooth.
+Unfortunately the Streaming functionality currently doesn't work, but the Obex FTP functional does.
+I don't know enough about the custom HID protocol that's used, so I am hoping to get some help from someone who knows.
+I also still have to port the sample code over to a Swing based application.*

 - [Installing](#installing)
 - [Configuring](#configuring)